fl101/awardfares-blog/_posts/2023-09-13-starlux-tpe-sfo.md

 ---
 layout: post
-title: "STARLUX"
-category: [Guide]
+title: "STARLUX Announces New Route To San Francisco (Award Seats Available)"
+category: [News, Alaska Mileage Plan]
-tags: []
+tags: [STARLUX]
 author: Germán
 image: /assets/img/starlux-tpe-sfo/cover.webp
-hidden: true
-sitemap: false
 ---

 STARLUX Airlinesis, the rising Taiwanese career, is moving full-speed-ahed with their ambitious plans to strengthen its foothold in the U.S. market.
 After launching extremly successfus flights from [Taipei to Los Angele](https://awardfares.com/search?TPE.LAX.;a:JX;x:0;z:alaska)s earlier this year, today the airline announced they are expanding to San Francisco.